mdlacasse/Owl/README.md

 Follow these <a href="INSTALL.md" target="_blank" rel="noopener noreferrer">instructions</a> to install from the source code and self-host on your own computer.

-1) **AI assistant (MCP):** Connect Owl as a tool to an AI assistant — Claude Desktop, Claude Code, Cursor, Zed, VS Code (Copilot or Cline), or any [MCP-compatible client](https://modelcontextprotocol.io).
+1) **AI assistant (MCP):** Connect Owl as a tool to an AI assistant — Claude Desktop, Claude Code, Gemini CLI, Cursor, Zed, VS Code (Copilot or Cline), or any [MCP-compatible client](https://modelcontextprotocol.io).
 The AI can discover cases, run optimizations, compute probability-of-success frontiers, and compare scenarios through natural conversation — no TOML files required.